tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 All of the `MultiRecord` Tests initially defined in the BDQ Standard are `MultiRecord` `Measures`, though `MultiRecord` tests are not limited to `Measures` in the Framework.

-### 3.13 Test Label Components (non-normative)
+### 3.13 Parts of Test Labels (non-normative)

-We have followed a convention for forming Test labels.
+We have followed a convention for forming the human readable Test labels.
 This convention reflects the Test type (i.e. subclass of `Data Quality Need`), the `bdqffdq:InformationElements` that the Test acts upon and the nature of the Evaluation that is being carried out.
 By covention, these elements are placed in upper case and separated by underscores in the Test label.

 For example the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" checks that the value of the country code is a valid ISO country code has a Test label composed from: